William Petre, 11th Baron Petre

-William Henry Francis, 11th Baron Petre (22 January 1793 – 3 July 1850) was an English nobleman, based in Essex.
-He was the first Baron Petre to take his seat in the House of Lords after the passing of the Catholic Relief Act 1829.
+William Henry Francis, 11th Baron Petre (22 January 1793 – 3 July 1850) was an English landowner and philanthropist.
+He was the first Baron Petre to take his seat in the House of Lords after the passing of the Roman Catholic Relief Act 1829.

 Family

 He was a son of Robert Edward Petre, 10th Baron Petre of Ingatestone Hall and Mary Bridget Howard.
 His mother was a sister of Bernard Howard, 12th Duke of Norfolk.